Kayli/logspub/dev/cloud.md

 - devs are not concerned with
   - compute capacity planning, configuration management, maintenance, fault tolerance
   - scaling of containers, VMs, or physical servers

+- implementations
+  - knative
+    - is a platform-agnostic solution for running serverless deployments
+    - coarse features
+      - functions
+      - serving
+      - eventing

 ## terminology